A female doctor returns home with her children.

 “All homebuyers have unique financial goals, so exploring various options for financing a mortgage ensures they find a loan that best fits their needs, whether it's lower monthly payments, shorter loan terms, or specific features like adjustable rates,” said North.

-Advanced Medical Professional program.
-With the high cost of medical school, members of the medical profession often have a significant amount of student loan debt that can hurt their chances of qualifying for a conventional loan because of a higher income-to-debt ratio.
+For example, individuals who pursue advanced degrees may run into challenges with purchasing a home right out of school.
+With the high cost of medical and law school, these professionals often have a significant amount of student loan debt that can hurt their chances of qualifying for a conventional loan because of a higher debt-to-income ratio.
+Specialized programs unique to certain industries may help those with advanced degrees with downpayment assistance, flexibility on debt-to-income ratios and special consideration for student loan debt.

 U.S. Department of Agriculture Loans.
 Those living in rural areas may benefit from mortgage loans backed by the U.S. Department of Agriculture (USDA).
 Designed for rural homebuyers, these loans offer zero down payment options and competitive interest rates for qualifying rural and farm properties.